LeonardoMeireles55/LabGraph-Front-End/README.md

    - Deploy the contents of the `build` directory
    - Configure your server to serve the static files

-## Contributing

-We welcome contributions!
-Please see our contributing guidelines for more details.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.